yejiayu/huobi-chain/docs/graphql_api.md

 ### InputRawTransaction

-There was many types transaction in Muta, A transaction often require computing resources or write data to chain,these resources are valuable so we need to pay some token for them.InputRawTransaction describes information above
+There was many types transaction in Huobi-chain, A transaction often require computing resources or write data to chain,these resources are valuable so we need to pay some token for them.InputRawTransaction describes information above

 <table>
 <thead>